22 Employee Engagement Activities To Boost Team Morale

 2. Learning lunches

+Learning lunches strengthen employee communication and collaboration.
 Start a sign-up sheet for people to volunteer to offer presentations on something that’s important to them.
 Advertise what the presentation will be about each week.
-You’ll find that it’s a great way for your team to get to know each other, practice their presentation skills, and feel valued at work.

 3. Employee games, tournaments, and competitions